n1032658/AzureTutorial/Day1.md

 ## 5. Microsoft Azure Introduction

-Microsoft Azure is a cloud computing platform offering 200+ services.
+Microsoft Azure is a cloud computing platform by Microsoft that provides 200+ services for building, deploying, and managing applications through global data centers.

+---

-### Use Cases
+### Use Cases with Examples

-- Web hosting
-- Data storage
+#### 1. Web Hosting
+You can host websites and web applications in Azure without managing servers.

+Examples:
+- Hosting an e-commerce website using Azure App Service
+- Running a company website on Azure Virtual Machines

+---

+#### 2. Data Storage
+Azure provides scalable and secure storage solutions for different types of data.

+Examples:
+- Storing images and videos in Azure Blob Storage
+- Saving backups using Azure Storage Accounts

+---

-- AI and machine learning
+#### 3. AI and Machine Learning
+Azure provides tools to build intelligent applications using AI.

+Examples:
+- Building a chatbot using Azure Bot Services
+- Image recognition using Azure Cognitive Services
+- Predicting sales using Azure Machine Learning

+---

+#### 4. Analytics
+Azure helps process and analyze large amounts of data.

+Examples:
+- Real-time analytics using Azure Stream Analytics
+- Data visualization using Power BI
-- Analytics
+- Big data processing using Azure Synapse Analytics

+---

 ### Interview Questions
-- What is Azure?
+- What is Microsoft Azure?
-- What services does Azure provide?

----
+- What are common use cases of Azure?
+- Give examples of Azure services used for web hosting, storage, and AI.

 ## 6. Data Centers